status-im/nim-chronos/docs/src/error_handling.md

 ## Exceptions

-Exceptions inheriting from [`CatchableError`](https://nim-lang.org/docs/system.html#CatchableError) interrupt execution of the `async` procedure.
+Exceptions inheriting from [`CatchableError`](https://nim-lang.org/docs/system.html#CatchableError) interrupt execution of an `async` procedure.
 The exception is placed in the `Future.error` field while changing the status of the `Future` to `Failed` and callbacks are scheduled.

-When a future is awaited, the exception is re-raised, traversing the `async` execution chain until handled.
+When a future is read or awaited the exception is re-raised, traversing the `async` execution chain until handled.

 ```nim
 proc p1() {.async.} =